scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 Some quantities obtained from the completion of the SCF procedure are directly of interest.
 For example, the energy eigenvalues :math:`\epsilon_{nl}` are related to the electron ionization energies, i.e. the amount of energy required to excite an electron from being bound to the nucleus to being a free (conducting) electron.
-These predicted ionization energies can be used, for example, to verify experimental data [CITE] or help understand the so-called ionization potential depression effect, an important effect in WDM [CITE].
+These predicted ionization energies can be used, for example, to help understand ionization potential depression, an important but somewhat controversial effect in WDM :cite:`IPDdepression`.
 Another property that can be straightforwardly obtained from the energy levels and their occupation numbers is the mean ionization state :math:`\bar{Z}` [#f1]_,

 .. math::